State Mile Guide: #2 Pennsylvania

 Date of Statehood: December 12, 1787

 The Commonwealth of Pennsylvania has a rich Mile history with the "State of Independence" hosting some of the fastest and most exciting Mile races in the United States.
 The historic Penn Relays has produced some of the state's fastest Miles including Tony Waldrop's 3:53.2 in 1974 and Mary Decker Slaney's 4:26.10 in 1997, both still meet records.
-Pennsylvania was also host to the epic 1971 Dream Mile at the Martin Luther King International Freedom Games held at Franklin Field between Marty Liquori and Jim Ryun.
+Pennsylvania was also host to the epic 1971 Dream Mile at the Martin Luther King International Freedom Games held at Franklin Field between legends Marty Liquori and Jim Ryun.
 And then there was 20-year-old Mary Decker setting the still standing state record of 4:23.49 at the East Coast Meet of Champions 18 years earlier than her Penn Relays Mile record.
-In addition, Pennsylvanians also have a rich history with the Mile from 1908 Olympic gold medalist Mel Sheppard to two-time Olympic medalist (800m) Kim Gallagher and recent record runs by prep star Angel Piccirillo’s.
+In addition, Pennsylvanians also have a rich history with the Mile from 1908 Olympic gold medalist Mel Sheppard to two-time Olympic medalist (800m) Kim Gallagher and more recent record runs by prep stars Angel Piccirillo,Taryn Parks and Marlee Starliper.

 - Tweet the PIAA to Bring Back the Mile - @PIAASports